security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     echo "your first and last name"
     date /t

 # Part 4.
 Create a Malicious Microsoft Word Document

 In this section, you will create a macro-enabled Microsoft Word file that opens a Meterpreter session on an attacker’s machine.
 Note that this exploits a _feature_ of Word -- not an inherent security vulnerability per se.
+Microsoft explains macros in Word as follows:

+> In Word, you can automate frequently used tasks by creating and running
+> macros.
+A macro is a series of commands and instructions that you group
+> together as a single command to accomplish a task automatically.

-For this reason, this attack vector will work as long as you can convince a user to open the Word file and enable some settings.
+Because Word docs can run macros, this attack vector will work as long as you can convince a user to open the Word file and enable some settings.

 The first step is to create the malicious macro-embedded Word document, acting as the attacker.
 You will need access to Microsoft Word in order